mathmore0000/go-study/README.md

-A repo for projects while I'm studying go
+This is a repo for projects while I'm getting started studying go